Meet Our Faculty

 Dedicated to both technical precision and emotional depth, Sung strives to honor each composer’s intent while forging genuine connections with audiences.
 She believes in the transformative power of music, aiming to inspire, heal, and uplift listeners.

 Sung holds degrees from The Catholic University of Korea and San Jose State University (Master of Music).
-She currently serves on the voice faculty at California Arts University while pursuing her Doctor of Musical Arts degree, combining her passion for performance with a commitment to mentoring the next generation of vocal artists
+She currently serves on the voice faculty at California Arts University while pursuing her Doctor of Musical Arts degree, combining her passion for performance with a commitment to mentoring the next generation of vocal artists.

 Seonghyang Kim